bcburin/compact-mip-formulations-for-the-minimum-biclique-cover-problem/README.md

 This is the GitHub repository for the paper ``Compact MIP Formulations for the Minimum Biclique Cover Problem'' by Bruno Burin, Hamidreza Validi, Bochuan Lyu, and Illya V. Hicks.

+The minimum biclique cover problem aims to find a minimum number of bicliques (i.e., complete bipartite graph) such that every edge of the input graph is covered by at least one biclique.

 ## Installation

 To run the project, start by creating and activating a virtual environment.
 Refer to the [official python documentation](https://docs.python.org/3/library/venv.html) for detailed instructions specific to your operating system.
 Once the virtual environment is activated, install all dependencies with the following command: